ISISComputingGroup/ibex_developers_manual/Install-Visual-Studio.md

 ## Setup the environment

-The visual studio compiler environment variables are set up from `...\EPICS\base\master\startup\win32.bat` this calls into the visual studio variable set up.
+The visual studio compiler environment variables are set up from `...\EPICS\base\master\startup\windows.bat` this calls into the visual studio variable set up.
 Add your version to this.

 # Converting Tabs to Spaces